nicolas-steenhout/main-live/meet-nic.md

 <div class="flex-reflow">
   <div>
     <h3>Bird watching</h3>
-    <p>In his down time, Nic escapes to nature as often as weather permits.
-He loves bird watching and taking photos of birds.</p>
+    <p>In my down time, I escapes to nature as often as weather permits.
+I love bird watching and taking photos of birds.</p>
     <img src="/img/bald-eagle.jpg" alt="An adult bald eagle with a salmon grabbed in his talons, taking off above shallow water.
 The bird's wings are tight in a M shape above him.">
   </div>
   <div>
     <h3>Quilting</h3>
-    <p>When the weather doesn't permit, Nic creates patchwork quilts.</p>
+    <p>When the weather isn't conducive to going bird watching, I enjoy creating patchwork quilts.</p>
     <img src="/img/heart-quilt.jpg" alt="A 60 inch square quilt on the lawn.
 The quilt has a dark purple background and a patchwork heart shape occupies nearly the entirety of the quilt.
 The fabrics for the heart are a riot of Kaffe Fassett fabrics in reds, oranges, blues, yellows, and greens.
 The bottom right of the quilt is folded over showing a teal printed backing">
   </div>
 </div>